 It’s simple.
 Keep your electronic devices switched off or on airplane mode before the flight is ready to take-off.
 Don’t switch them on until the sign above your seat doesn’t indicate you to do so.
+Moreover, listening to music at high volumes is against airplane etiquette.
 Not all rules are meant to be broken!

 Undeniably, one of the best things on a flight, especially a long distance one, are the munchies.
-Though there’s nothing better than nibbling on free snacks while watching a movie, or enjoying a few glasses of wine while gazing at the clouds, we’d advise you to draw a line.
+Though there’s nothing better than nibbling on free snacks while watching a movie, or enjoying a few glasses of wine while gazing at the clouds, we’d advise you to draw a line as again, it goes against flight etiquette.
 After all, having a drunk passenger 40,000 feet above the ground isn’t a pretty sight.

 Everyone dreads the confinements of an economy class seat.
 The narrow legroom compels you to shrink yourself a little, and though reclining your seat becomes a luxury of sorts, it’s essential to be courteous towards the passenger seated behind you.
 Chances are that your jerky move might cause their food to spill.
-Inform them that you want to recline your seat, so they can make a little room for you and themselves.
+Inform them that you want to recline your seat, so they can make a little room for you and themselves and follow airline etiquette.

 Aisle seats are quite a privilege with the ease to get up as and when you feel like.
 However, avoid being insensitive to the middle and window-seat passengers who are already struggling with the lack of space.
 Keep the angry expression away, just like any of your bags that you place near your feet, since it may obstruct the other passengers from getting in and out.
 Similarly, for passengers with a middle or window-seat, avoid inconveniencing the aisle-seat passenger by not moving around too frequently.